cl0ten/mkp224o/README.md

 warranty.
 You should have received a copy of the CC0 Public Domain Dedication along with this software.
 If not, see [CC0][].

+* The whole fork is based on the original https://github.com/cathugger/mkp224o

 * `keccak.c` is based on [Keccak-more-compact.c][keccak.c]
 * `ed25519/{ref10,amd64-51-30k,amd64-64-24k}` are adopted from